-Install the product on Oracle Lin Oracle Linux 6. ux 7 or another Linux or Wir ndows OS.
-Zowe CLI is not c ompatible with
+Install the product on Oracle Linux 7 or another Linux or Windows OS.
+Zowe CLI is not compatible with Oracle Linux 6.

 Raising a CLI issue on GitHub

 When necessary, you can raise GitHub issues against the ZoweTM CLI repository here.
 It is suggested that you use either the bug or enhancement template.